An Early Congressional Candidate for the Left

 Jackson Franklin, an early congressional candidate running for District 5, wants to be an exciting and authentic candidate for the party.
-He announced his candidacy early this year to start networking early, as he strictly wants a grassroots campaign without major donors, and he’s hoping to work towards bringing together many advocacy groups and non-profits throughout his district.
+He announced his candidacy at the beginning of this year to start networking early, as he strictly wants a grassroots campaign without major donors.
+He’s hoping to work towards bringing together many advocacy groups and non-profits throughout the district.

 Jackson Franklin (left) next to his brother and campaign organizer Julian Franklin (right).